avnes/ansible-role-openbox2go/README.md

 In order to continuously develop and test this role, you will need docker, pip, molecule, testinfra and python-docker-py installed.

-Install docker, pip and python-docker-py with your distributions package manager.
-Then install molecule and tesinfra with pip:

 ```
 pip install molecule
 pip install testinfra